 UK-wide, cosmetic interventions are a booming business.
 Plastic surgical operations and augmentations are estimated to be worth close to £4 billion for the year of 2015.

 Statistically - according to research conducted by the American Society of Plastic Surgeons (ASPS) - the top five cosmetic surgical procedures performed within the last few years have been;

-The lack of regulations increased further concerns and especially after the 'PIP' breast implants scandal and recall in 2010.
+The lack of regulations increased further concerns.
+Of most concern was the 'PIP' breast implants scandal and recall in 2010.
 Poly Implant Prothèse (PIP) was a French company who were using industrial grade silicones - instead of medical grade.

-Silicon for breast implants is usually made from medical grade material which must pass stringent safety tests for use in a human body.
-But concerns emerged when the industrial grade proved to have double the rupture rate of most other regulated implants.
+Silicon for breast implants is usually made from medical grade material.
+It must pass stringent safety tests for use in a human body.
+But, concerns emerged when the industrial grade proved to have double the rupture rate of most other regulated implants.

 Plastic Surgery Laws: Cosmetic Surgery Regulations in the United Kingdom